ali-ism/EECE693-Hands-on-Midterm/README.md

 - Model Implementation

 ## Dataset Creation and Model Development
-The "Dataset Creation and Model Development" folder contains the information, resources, code and explanation for the process of scraping the data, processing it, model construction, training and evaluation.
-This information is presented in the form of a Juppyter notebook available in both its native "ipynb" format which can be opened in Jupyter and in "html" format for reading which can be opened in any html editor or web browser.

 ## Model Implementation
-The "Model Implementation" folder contains the code and resources needed to deploy this model and use it to do inference.

 The "model_implementation.py" file contains the Python code that needs to be run to build the model and load its learned weights and to be able to obtain the inference for a given image.
 It is recommended to simply import this file as a module to use it.
-To run, this module depends on the following Python libraries being installed:
+This module depends on the following Python libraries being installed:
 - Numpy
 - Tensorflow version 2 or higher

 The "example.ipynb"/"example.html" files show an example of how this model can be deployed and used to classify an image downloaded from the web.
-The "ipynb" file can be opened and run in Jupyter while the "html" file is just for quick reading.

 The model weights can be found at: https://drive.google.com/open?id=1OEdcpvH2hv729pupwt80qaZrUKLLxx_G